RasmusUK/Master-Thesis/Evaluation/Tasks.md

 - This ensures long-term maintainability and consistency across your system.

 ### Example
 Suppose we want to upgrade our `Car` entity and change the model to an enum instead.
-Assume we have created all models as enums and added a custom `CarModel.ParseFromString` method.
+Assume we have created all car models as enums and added a custom `CarModel.ParseFromString` method.

 1. First we change the name of our existing class and set the `SchemaVersion = 1`.